 Out of the context in which I’d always known him, he looked terribly frail—they’d shaved him, and the bright white pillows threw his craggy features into stark, pitiful relief.
 He smiled weakly when he saw me and raised his hand to take mine.
 We didn’t talk, but I kept hold of his hand, feeling useless.

 After a while I nodded off, my head resting on the bed.
 I was awoken some time later by Will’s hand squeezing mine.
-There was a scared, slightly wild look on his face, his head shaking slightly.
+There was a scared, slightly wild look on his face.
 I realised he was whispering something; I put my ear near his mouth.

 “Fresh start.
 Fresh start.”